-Dear UTMD Shareholder:
+Dear UTMD Stockholder:

-You are cordially invited to attend the 2016 Annual Meeting of Shareholders of Utah Medical Products, Inc. (UTMD).
-The meeting will be held promptly at 12:00 noon (local time), on Friday, April 29, 2016 at the corporate offices of UTMD, 7043 South 300 West, Midvale, Utah USA.
+You are cordially invited to attend the 2020 Annual Meeting of Stockholders of Utah Medical Products, Inc. (UTMD).
+The meeting will be held promptly at 12:00 noon (Mountain time), on Friday, August 7, 2020 at the corporate offices of UTMD, 7043 South 300 West, Midvale, Utah USA.
 Please use the North Entrance.

-Please note that attendance at the Annual Meeting will be limited to shareholders as of the record date (or their authorized representatives) and guests of the Company.
+Please note that attendance at the Annual Meeting will be limited to stockholders as of the record date (or their authorized representatives) and guests of the Company.
 Proof of ownership can be a copy of the enclosed proxy card.
 You may wish to refer to page one of this Proxy Statement for information about voting your proxy, including voting at the Annual Meeting.